mflaxman/blind-xpub/README.md

 For example, assume:
 1. HODLer encrypts the output descriptors, and uses Shamir's Secret Sharing Scheme to divide the decryption key used into `2-of-n` parts (arbitrary but useful threshold).
-1. Each of `n` secure locations has: `1` unique seed phrase (perhaps etched in metal), `1` unique Shamir Share (see previous step), and a copy of the same encrypted output descriptors
+1. Each of `n` secure locations has: `1` unique seed phrase (perhaps etched in metal), `1` unique Shamir Share (see previous step), and a copy of the same encrypted output descriptors payload.

 Note that the encrypted output descriptors could be kept redundantly in *many* less secure locations (perhaps even cloud storage), as `2` shamir shares are needed to decrypt the output descriptors (and it alone cannot be used to spend funds).

 Then, as long as you are able to access `2` secure locations, you can recover your full output descriptors.
-It would then be possible to have something like a `3-of-5` on-chain `p2wsh` multisig, where `2-of-5` Shamir Shards are needed to recover the decryption key and recover the output descriptors.
+It would then be possible to have something like a `3-of-5` on-chain `p2wsh` multisig, where `2-of-5` Shamir Shares are needed to recover the decryption key and use it to decrypt the output descriptors.

 If that were to happen it would be very good for existing multisig setups, and also it would work excellently with these secret BIP32 paths.